 Yes, though access will be on a limited basis.
 We provide phone, computer and internet access, which our clients can use at specific times during the treatment programme.
 You can discuss phone and internet use with your counsellor.

 We offer a pro rata refund if a client chooses to leave within the first 7 days of treatment.
 No refund will be processed after 7 days.
-The 20% deposit is non-refundable in all circumstances.
+The deposit is completely non-refundable.

 Our fees are inclusive of all treatment, accommodation, food, activities, complementary therapies and more.
-However, you might want to bring some money in case you would like to buy something during one of our excursions, such as snacks or souvenirs.
+However, you might want to bring some money in case you want to buy something during one of our excursions; such as snacks or souvenirs.
 At the time of admission, we will hold your money for you and give it back to you for personal expenses during your stay.

-Yes, we certainly can accommodate a vegetarian at The Dawn.
-We have an onsite chef and nutritionist who can work with our clients to accommodate their individual needs based on their preferences, diet restrictions or medical requirements.
+Yes, we can certainly accommodate a vegetarian at The Dawn.
+We have an onsite chef and nutritionist who will work with our clients to accommodate their individual needs based on their preferences, diet restrictions or medical requirements.

-It is not mandatory to participate in group sessions, but we strongly encourage it, especially when it comes to the renowned 12 Steps programme.
+It is not mandatory to participate in group sessions, but we strongly encourage it, especially when it comes to 12 Steps programmes.

-We offer drug and alcohol detox prior to treatment if it is required.
-We have medical staff that are available onsite 24 hours a day, 7 days a week that are in charge of performing detoxes.
-We recommend that clients who are severely dependent on substances like opioids and alcohol visit a local hospital for detoxification prior to coming to The Dawn, then our medical team can continue to monitor them and effectively treat any remaining withdrawal symptoms.
+We offer drug and alcohol detox prior to treatment, if required.
+We have medical staff available onsite 24 hours a day, 7 days a week that are in charge of overseeing detoxes.
+We recommend that clients who are severely dependent on substances like opioids and alcohol visit a local hospital for detoxification prior to coming to The Dawn.
+After that our medical team can continue to monitor clients and effectively treat any remaining withdrawal symptoms.